tetratelabs/proxy-wasm-go-sdk/doc/OVERVIEW.md

 # Introduction

-Proxy-Wasm project's key objective is to bring the extensibility to network proxies with any programing language in a flexible way.
+Proxy-Wasm project's key objective is to bring the extensibility to network proxies with any programming language in a flexible way.

 This Proxy-Wasm Go SDK is the SDK for extending network proxies (e.g. Envoyproxy) on top of the [Proxy-Wasm ABI specification](https://github.com/proxy-wasm/spec) with Go programming language, and the Proxy-Wasm ABI defines the interface between network proxies and Wasm virtual machines running inside network proxies.